What is Diabetes?

 Insulin resistance

 Insulin resistance occurs when the body makes insulin but can’t use it efficiently.
-This means that glucose builds up in the bloodstream instead of being used by cells.
+This causes glucose to build up in the bloodstream instead of being used by cells.

 To reduce the high blood sugar levels, the insulin-producing cells in the pancreas release more and more insulin to try to keep blood sugar levels normal.
 Gradually, these cells fail to keep up with the body’s need for insulin.
 As a result, blood sugar levels begin to rise.